-NWCCOG provides the "critical mass" necessary to take advantage of various federal programs.
+• NWCCOG provides the "critical mass" necessary to take advantage of various federal programs.

 Many federal programs have minimum population requirements necessary to enact the program.
 NWCCOG, through its combined membership, meets mandated population thresholds that then make benefits available to individual members that would otherwise be too small to receive them.
 NWCCOG is the designated agency for several federal programs on behalf of its members.
-NWCCOG is responsible for programs under the Older Americans Act (Alpine Area Agency on Aging), the Clean Water Act (Regional 208 Water Quality Management Plan), and the Energy Conservation and Production Act (home weatherization for low-income families).
+NWCCOG is responsible for programs under the Older Americans Act (Vintage, the Area Agency on Aging), the Clean Water Act (Regional 208 Water Quality Management Plan), and the Energy Conservation and Production Act (Energy Program which does home weatherization for low-income families).